tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **What can we expect?** Not that.

-**How to sound smart talking about Thunder** Name the other three players who aren't Sylar or ddc.
+**How to sound smart talking about Thunder** Name the other three players who aren't ddc or Sylar.

-...you didn't even know Sylar was on the team, did you.
+...you didn't even know Sylar was on this team, did you.

-**What would success look like?** Beyond ddc becoming the last of the <abbr title="Puppey, Universe, Kuroky, ddc">Elite Four all-TI attendees</abbr> to earn an Aegis, a victory for their coach, the ever-lovable rOtK, would be something to celebrate for Eastern and Western Dota fans alike.
+**What would success look like?** Beyond ddc potentially becoming the last of the <abbr title="Puppey, Universe, Kuroky, ddc">Elite Four all-TI attendees</abbr> to earn an Aegis, a victory for their coach, the ever-lovable rOtK, would be something to celebrate for Eastern and Western Dota fans alike.

 # The Qualifiers

 The other ten teams came through a double elimination bracket of online qualifiers within their respective regions.
 Half of them had to even go through a Bo1 madhouse open qualifier for committing the cardinal sin of wanting to change rosters after February 5<sup>th</sup>.

-Of the ten different squads to have attended an International grand finals since the qualifier system was created in TI3, only <abbr title="CDEC, DC, and Wings">three have been non-invited teams</abbr>, and Wings is the only qualifier team to have ever won.
+Some trivia: Of the ten different squads to have attended an International grand final since the qualifier system was created in TI3, only three have been non-invited teams, and Wings is the only qualifier team to have ever won.

 So that's where the bar is set.